 -

-How to Calm Down When Stressed with Prayer
+Calm Down with Prayer

-Calming down with prayer is simply communicating with God when we start to feel anxious or scared.
-I take deep breaths and cry out to God for calm and peace.
-I sometimes sing or play songs that remind me of God’s faithfulness and bring me comfort.
+Calming down with prayer is communicating with God when we are anxious or scared.
+Take deep breaths and cry out to God for peace.
+Prayer is the first step when learning how to calm down in stressful situations.

-My prayers usually sound like this, “Dear Lord, I am trusting you during this current time of waiting.
-I pray for your supernatural peace to surround me and for my faith to increase.”
+Our prayer can sound like this, “Dear Lord, I am trusting you during this current time of waiting.
+I pray for your supernatural peace to surround me and for my faith to increase.“

 It is my prayer to draw nearer to Him and not always for the situation to be resolved in my favor although I talk to God about that too!